menu icon

 I love eating these warm, fluffy pitas on their own, but they're also incredibly versatile and perfect for so many meals.

 I love stuffing them with my black bean hummus, crispy quinoa fritters, or flavorful garbanzo bean patties.
-They're also fantastic served alongside a fresh green veggie salad a bright salad with arugula and spinach, or a comforting bowl of my vegan mushroom potato soup.
+They're also fantastic served alongside a fresh green veggie salad, a bright salad with arugula and spinach, or a comforting bowl of my vegan mushroom potato soup.

 For something different, I sometimes use them to wrap up my vegan tuna or to soak up the deliciousness of my carrot and lentil soup.

-A dollop of my chive dip, vegan burrata cheese, non-dairy queso, or plant-based cheddar makes a fantastic addition too.
-Honestly, the possibilities are endless!
+A dollop of my chive dip, vegan burrata cheese, non-dairy queso, or plant-based cheddar makes a fantastic addition, too.

 Frequently Asked Questions (FAQ's)